MonkWarrior08/Research-Assistant-for-Genes-and-Supplements/README.md

 ---

-<p align="center">Made with ❤️ for genetic discovery and personal health insights</p>
+<p align="center">Made with ❤️ for scientific discovery and personal health insights</p>